 In 1978 the American scholar and philanthropist Obert Tanner set up the Tanner Lectures on Human Values, taking place annually in a group of leading American universities, Oxford and Cambridge.
 The Cambridge lectures were fixed in Clare Hall, and since then have provided a focus for the College’s outward-looking intellectual activities, complementing its internal series of seminars and colloquia.
 Their high point was a week-long symposium on time and the calendar in 2000, celebrating the millennium year.

-In the summer of 1996 the college purchased a substantial property, formerly the Cambridge home of Lord Rothschild, five minutes walk from the main college site at the western end of Herschel Road.
+In the summer of 1996, the College purchased a substantial property, formerly the Cambridge home of Lord Rothschild, five minutes walk from the main college site at the western end of Herschel Road.
 This provided an opportunity to increase the number of apartments for Visiting Fellows and rooms for graduate students.
-After further development the property was renamed West Court, and it now provides meeting rooms, studies, apartments, study bedrooms, a gym, an indoor swimming pool and a very attractive garden.
-Right on the west edge of Cambridge, abutting on farm land, it provides the perfect quiet environment in which researchers can think.
+After further development, the property was renamed West Court, and it now provides meeting rooms, studies, apartments, study bedrooms, a gym, an indoor swimming pool and a very attractive garden.
+Right on the west edge of Cambridge, abutting on farmland, it provides the perfect quiet environment in which researchers can work.